In the EU, 23 billion plastic nurdles enter our environment every day.

 Spillage can impact ecosystems, and even change characteristics, such as temperature and permeability of sand on a beach, in turn affecting animals such as endangered sea turtles which incubate their eggs in this habitat.

-What about threats to the climate?
+What threats does plastic pollution pose to the climate?

 We know the fossil fuel and plastic industries are deeply connected.

 Nurdles, along with other plastics, are made from chemicals sourced from fossil fuels, and emit greenhouse gases at each stage of their lifecycle, including afterlife.

 According to a 2019 study by the Centre for International Environmental Law, by 2030, annual global emissions linked to plastic could reach the equivalent of almost 300 coal-fired power plants.

 Have there been attempts at reducing plastic spills?

 Operation Clean Sweep (OCS) is an international initiative from the plastics industry to reduce loss of nurdles in the environment.
 Companies which are part of this scheme are issued guidelines to help prevent pellet loss from their sites.
 Although OCS makes a good starting point, signing up is voluntary and no checks occur to make sure promises are followed through.